opensearch-project/documentation-website/_integrations/index.md

 The **Integrations** application in OpenSearch Dashboards provides a user-friendly platform for data visualization, querying, and projection of your resource data, such as flow logs.
 An _integration asset_, such NGINX or Amazon VPC, contains a bundle of metadata, data mappings, and visualizations, streamlining the monitoring of resource data without redundant configuration steps.

-Available integration assets in OpenSearch Dashboards are shown in the following image.
+Available OpenSearch Dashboards integration assets are shown in the following image.

 ![Integrations assets available in OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/images/dashboards/integrations-assets.png)